fredrik-bakke/agda-unimath/src/foundation/set-truncations.lagda.md

 open import foundation.universal-property-image
 open import foundation.universal-property-set-quotients
 open import foundation.universal-property-set-truncation
-open import foundation.universe-levels
 ```
 </details>

 ## Idea

-The set truncation of a type `A` is a map `η : A → trunc-Set A` that satisfies the universal property of set truncations.
+The set truncation of a type `A` is a map `η : A → trunc-Set A` that satisfies
+the universal property of set truncations.

 ## Definition